tim-one/frac2dec/README.md

 to `nfrac` fractional digits.

-Before `.get()` is called, `c.nfrac` is -1, and `c.exact` is `True` if and only the value is an exact integer (no fractional part).
+Before `.get()` is called, `c.nfrac` is -1, and `c.exact` is `True` if and only if the value is an exact integer (no fractional part).

 ```python
 >>> anint = frac2dec(D("0.103e4"))